 Maintain constructive participation in and ensure the support for the EU, UN, OSCE co-chaired Geneva International Discussions;

-Fully [and effectively] use the good offices of EUMM Georgia to contribute to [GE: security], [stability], normalisation and [GE: , and] confidence building [GE: and safe and normal life for the local communities] on the ground [, inter alia] through the Incident Prevention and Response Mechanisms and through any other appropriate mechanisms, measures or arrangements.
+Fully [and effectively] use the good offices of EUMM Georgia to contribute to [GE: security], [stability], normalisation, and [GE: , and] confidence building, [GE: and safe and normal life for the local communities] [, inter alia] through the Incident Prevention and Response Mechanisms and through any other appropriate mechanisms, measures or arrangements.

-Support peaceful conflict resolution efforts, including via undertaking contacts with the populations of [GE: occupied] Georgian regions of Abkhazia and Tskhinvali region/South Ossetia in light of Georgia's reconciliation and engagement policy and EU's non-recognition and engagement policy; [GE: on which EU and Georgia cooperate]
+Support peaceful conflict resolution efforts, including via undertaking contacts with the populations of [GE: occupied] the Georgian regions of Abkhazia and Tskhinvali region/South Ossetia in light of Georgia's reconciliation and engagement policy and EU's non-recognition and engagement policy; [GE: on which EU and Georgia cooperate]

 [GE: Undertake joint efforts to] Share with the populations across the administrative boundary lines [GE: /occupation lines] the benefits and opportunities stemming from [the EU-Georgia] political association and economic integration process, including the EU-Georgia Visa Liberalisation;

-Take appropriate steps to encourage trade [GE: on a local level], [freedom of movement] and [economic ties] across the administrative boundary line [GE: /occupation lines], including reviewing of legislation such as the Law on Occupied Territories [GE: including reviewing of legislation such as the Law on Occupied Territories];
+Take appropriate steps to encourage trade [GE: on a local level], [freedom of movement] and [economic ties] across the administrative boundary lines [GE: /occupation lines], including reviewing of legislation such as the Law on Occupied Territories [GE: including reviewing of legislation such as the Law on Occupied Territories];

 [GE: Enhance joint efforts and] Undertake measures to foster people-to-people contacts, confidence-building and reconciliation efforts between communities divided by conflict.